Iconic Peking duck, old-school Chinese fare. Stellar for groups & special occasions. BYOB friendly.

-"Peking duck is the signature dish, though opinions vary.
-The sizzling rice soup is also a positively mentioned item."
+"Peking duck is the signature dish, highly recommended by many.
+The sizzling rice soup is also noted as a good option."

 Important Note

-Some reviews suggest that the quality of the duck may have declined over the years, and it can be pricey.
+Some diners feel the quality of the duck has declined over the years, and it can be considered pricey.

 Positive"This commenter stated that on Christmas, Peking Duck House would be fully booked for weeks, contradicting the idea of walking in."